-Taking care of your feet – and your running shoes
+Take care of your feet — by caring for your running shoes

 Did you know that you should replace your running shoes after 500 miles of running?
-When’s the last time you changed yours?
+When's the last time you changed yours?
 You may be overdue for a new pair.
-Not only will your feet thank you, your body will too because you’re less likely to injury yourself when wearing proper fitting and well-maintained shoes.
+Not only will your feet thank you, your body will, too, because you're less likely to injure yourself when wearing proper fitting and well-maintained shoes.

 Studies have shown that the cushioning and shock absorption qualities of shoes are greatly reduced after 500 miles.